python-webuntis/python-webuntis/docs/quickstart.rst

         print(klasse.name)

-We get a list-like, iterable object when calling :py:meth:`webuntis.session.Session.klassen`, a :py:class:`webuntis.objects.KlassenList` to be precise.
+We get a list-like, iterable object when calling :py:meth:`webuntis.Session.klassen`, a :py:class:`webuntis.objects.KlassenList` to be precise.
 This *KlassenList* contains multiple instances of :py:class:`webuntis.objects.KlassenObject`.
 An instance of this object has multiple attributes, one of them being *name*.

 At last, you get logged out with this::